jinjinglow/FirstWord/README.md

 - Qwen2.5 model pulled locally, for example `ollama pull qwen2.5:7b-instruct`
 - Faster-Whisper model available locally or downloadable during setup

-Runtime operation is offline.
-However, an online setup environment is required for dependency/model installations before use.
+FirstWord is an offline application.
+However, an online setup environment would be required for dependency/model installations before use.

 ## Setup